livetru2u/cloud-security-elk-stack-on-azure/README.md

   - The third playbook will install, launch, and enable filebeat [filebeat-playbook.yml](Ansible/filebeat-playbook.yml)
   - The fourth playbook will install, launch, and enable metricbeat [metricbeat-playbook.yml](Ansible/metricbeat-playbook.yml)

-  Alternatively, the above yaml playbook files may be used individyally to install only certain pieces of it, such as Filebeat.
+  Alternatively, the above yaml playbook files may be used individually to install only certain pieces of it, such as Filebeat.

 These documents contain the following details:
 - Description of the Topology